winstonmuller/pssetup/README.md

 # pssetup
-A script to setup commonly used applications
+Winston's Powershell script to setup my commonly used applications.